Earth Day

 Further resources:

-• Explore the 2024 Earth Day resources from the National Literacy Trust.
-There is a booklist and teaching resources for pupils in KS1-KS3 with activities to promote writing and speaking and listening.
+• The NLT’s Plastic vs Planet resources, produced for Earth Day 2024 are still available to download.
+They include a booklist and teaching resources with activities to promote writing and speaking and listening for pupils in KS1-KS3 (ages 4-14).
 Available with free NLT membership.

 • Ensure your pupils can keep up to date with climate change issues by taking out a school subscription to a junior newspaper or nature magazine.
 Find a selection here.